 Accused of Manslaughter in McLennan County?

 Causing the death of another unintentionally is something everyone wants to avoid.
-When accused of manslaughter, the defendant often feels their own personal remorse while still facing the judgment of the state.
-The pressure of this situation requires the skilled guidance of a board-certified criminal defense lawyer.
-Thomas C. West is a former prosecutor of manslaughter cases, which is critical experience to understand how to spot weakness in the district attorney’s case.
-Call him at 254-753-6437 to schedule a consultation.
+When accused of manslaughter, the defendant often feels their remorse while still facing the state’s judgment.
+The pressure of this situation requires the skilled guidance of a criminal defense lawyer.
+Our experience helps us understand how to spot weaknesses in the district attorney’s case.
+Call us at 254-753-6437 to schedule a consultation.
+While you are waiting on your appointment, you likely have a lot of questions.
+Please read our frequently asked questions about the criminal process for answers.

 Waco Manslaughter Attorney

 The prosecutors want to see the accused convicted.
-You need someone on your side as a committed advocate for your side of the story.
-Attorney Thomas West is a board certified criminal defense attorney in Waco with more than 20 years of experience as a defense attorney and a prosecutor.
+It would help if you had someone on your side as a committed advocate for your side of the story.
+Our Waco criminal defense attorneys are routinely named the Best in Waco by Wacoan Magazine.

 Manslaughter in Texas